accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Sequential writes__.
 Are writing data on disk follow sequential access?
 A typical example is B+-tree vs Be-tree.
 Be-tree buffers small writes in middles nodes to flush to disk sequentially.
 Even append-only logs can be used to buffer updates for DRAM indexes to flush them in sequential batch.
 LSM-tree can be seen as another type of index to achieve append-only sequential writes to disk.

   * __Cache affinity__.
 How efficient to CPU cache when the data index is accessed?
 Common measures are cache miss, IPC (instruction per cycle), branch prediction misses, pipeline stall, memory waits, and memory writes (vs in CPU register).
 Typical techniques include: 1) Embed pointers in data struct, rather than using an explicit node struct.
 2) Pack data structures to align with cache line.
-3) Avoid false sharing.
+3) Avoid [False sharing](https://trishagee.com/2011/07/22/dissecting_the_disruptor_why_its_so_fast_part_two__magic_cache_line_padding/).
 4) Exploit sequential data structures.

   * __Index memory size__.
 How much memory is need by the data index, or commonly the metadata size of a data storage.
 Tree-based indexes suffer from cross node pointer size, and intra node fragmentation.
 Hashtables however needs to leave empty slots to avoid conflicts.
 An example is ART tree that tailors smaller node size when less occupied.
 Other techniques are: 1) Pointer swizzling that packs data into tail bits of pointer.
 2) Replace pointer to shorter bits IDs according to max record count.
 3) Data partitioning to reduce address space thus reduces pointer size.
 More effective ways are decouple and scaleout, see [Metadata section](.).